MarvinJanssen/executor-dao/README.md

 Allows whitelisted members to submit a proposal to be voted on via SDE007.
 Proposals that are made this way are subject to a delay of at least 144 blocks (~1 day) to 1004 blocks (~7 days) and run for 1440 blocks (~10 days).
 All these parameters can be changed by a proposal.

-## Reference proposals
+## Proposals

-StackerDAOs also comes with some reference and example proposals.
+StackerDAOs also comes with some example proposals.
 These are designated by a code that starts with "SDP" followed by an incrementing number of three digits.
 The numbers do not to coincide with extension numbering.

 ### SDP000: Bootstrap